Help us give the 1356 her voice back!

 Restoration update

 The headlight ring for the 1356 was stored in the roundhouse, and when the roundhouse was torn down, it was stored in a garage, for 40 years!
 It has been returned to us and repaired, and the glass replaced with lexan.
-Also here’s a shot of one of her new number boards, the “3” of 1356.
+Also here’s a shot of one her new number boards.
+The last 6 has been put in place since this photo was taken.

 Help us give the 1356 her voice back!